iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 The module will rotate to the controlled displacement at the speed defined by *Maximum Angular Speed*.

-A basic of how your module will move during a displacement command is provided below.
+A basic example of how your module will move during a displacement command is provided below.
 Note that positive displacement is measured in the counter-clockwise direction.

 .. figure:: ../_static/manual_images/angle_control/displacement_ex.png